mikejmcguirk/ma_keyboard/README.md

 NOTE: The terminal display is not tested on windows.

-Notes on Evaluation Criteria:
+Notes on the fitness function:
   - Efficiency is not about speed per se.
 For all of Qwerty's problems, most typing speed records are performed with it.
 The fitness function is geared toward avoiding uncomfortable hand movement
-  - Rolls are not checked.
-If rolls are over-indexed, the algorithm will favor layouts with SFBs and/or other uncomfortable motions.
-If rolls are given a more reasonable value, they do not appear with any notable frequency among common bigrams, while still exerting a gravity on the overall layout that is hard to reason about
+    - Some amount of SFBs are tolerated if it means avoiding scissors and other unnatural hand motions
   - Redirects are not checked.
 I don't find them uncomfortable
+  - While the home row is favored by penalizing row movement, neither the top nor the bottom row are favored over the other.
+This avoids placing commonly used keys on the ring or pinky finger to avoid the disfavored row

 Resources: